13 Top-Rated Hiking Trails in Montana

 Over 20 National Forest Service campgrounds spread throughout the forest, close to several trailheads.

 In far northwest Montana near the Idaho border, within Kootenai National Forest, the Ross Creek Cedars Scenic Area is home to trees that have been growing for over 500 years.
 The best way to experience the Ross Creek Cedars is by taking a self-guided hike along the Ross Creek Nature Trail.
-Interpretive information lines this less-than-a-mile loop, alongside several giant western cedars.
+Interpretive information lines this less-than-a-mile loop alongside several giant western cedars.

-Within the Lolo National Forest, it's roughly 10 miles from the main trailhead up to Stuart Peak, with over 4,500 feet of elevation gain.
-A stout day hike, the trail is also well traveled by backpackers looking to spend the night next to alpine lakes.
+It's roughly 10 miles from the main trailhead up to Stuart Peak, with over 4,500 feet of elevation gain.
+A stout day hike, the trail is also well-traveled by backpackers looking to spend the night next to alpine lakes.
+Mountain bikers have the option to make quicker miles on the trail until the route crosses into the designated Rattlesnake Wilderness, approximately seven miles from the main trailhead.

-The trail to Stuart Peak utilizes the Spring Gulch trail, with other popular gulch routes in the area including Sawmill Gulch and Curry Gulch.
+The trail to Stuart Peak utilizes the Spring Gulch trail, with other popular gulch routes in the area, including Sawmill Gulch and Curry Gulch.
 Less strenuous hiking opportunities stem from the main trailhead, including the Main Corridor trail, which extends over 14 miles with minimal elevation gain.

 For more hiking trails close to Missoula, both Pattee Canyon and Blue Mountain Recreation Areas are also within the Lolo National Forest and adjacent to the city.

 The Crazy Mountains are an island mountain range in south-central Montana.
-They rise from a flat prairie environment with significant prominence, and unearth a plethora of alpine lakes to explore.
+They rise from a flat prairie environment with significant prominence and unearth a plethora of alpine lakes to explore.

 The mountains are mainly within the Custer-Gallatin National Forest, dotted with privately owned parcels of land, where hikers are asked to stay on designated trails as they pass through.
 The most popular place to hike into the Crazy Mountains is from the Halfmoon Campground, located 25 miles from the city of Big Timber.